arminrosu/twitter-open-data-table/README.md

 ## Additional Files

-* *execute.js* - contains most of the code. for use in local development with [Mozilla Rhino](https://developer.mozilla.org/en/docs/Rhino).
-YQL support xpath selectors (via the `y` object) but rhino doesn't, but supports more advanced [E4X](https://developer.mozilla.org/en-US/docs/E4X) selectors.
+* *execute.js* - contains most of the code.
+For use in local development with [Mozilla Rhino](https://developer.mozilla.org/en/docs/Rhino).
+YQL supports xpath selectors (via the `y` object).
+Rhino doesn't, but supports more advanced [E4X](https://developer.mozilla.org/en-US/docs/E4X) selectors.
 Hence this file contains both selectors, where necessary.
 * *results.html* - sample html containing the the results of the htmlQuery YQL query, for use in execute.js.

 ## Resources